Connecting habitat for wildlife

 Conservation Northwest connects habitat for safe wildlife movement from the Washington Coast to the BC Rockies.

 Animals are on the move in the Northwest.
-They make daily movements for food, seasonal movements as conditions change, and generational movements claiming new ground to call home.
+They make daily movements for food, seasonal migrations as conditions change, and generational movements claiming new ground to call home.

 - Part of what we are doing is documenting that movement.